DinoChiesa/Apigee-External-Authorization-2/README.md

 ### Why not OPA for this?

-_Gooood Question!!_ [Open Policy Agent](https://www.openpolicyagent.org/) is a good solution for storing, managing, and evaluating access rules.
+_Gooood Question!!_ [Open Policy Agent](https://www.openpolicyagent.org/) is a good
+solution for storing, managing, and evaluating access rules, for arbitrary systems or resources.
 It's open source, well maintanied, and available as a deployable container image.
-You can deploy it right to something like Cloud Run;
+You can deploy [the container image](https://hub.docker.com/r/openpolicyagent/opa) right to something like Cloud Run;
 no need to build the code.

 All sounds good, right?
 The _one drawback_ that I've seen is that OPA depends on [REGO](https://www.openpolicyagent.org/docs/policy-language) to express policies.
 This is a domain-specific language; I have not seen it used in any place _other_ than OPA.
+And it is somewhat novel.
 That can be an obstacle to some teams.

-I wanted to use a Google Sheet to store the access rules because it's visual - it's easy to see what specific rules are in place; it's easy to demonstrate; and it's easy to update and maintain the access rules.
-It's easy to _protect_ the access rules with User rights on the Sheets document.
+For this particular example, I decided to use a Google Sheet to store the access rules for these reasons:

+- it's visual - it's easy to see what specific rules are in place, and easy to demonstrate;
+- it's easy to update and maintain the access rules.
+- it's easy to _protect_ the access rules with User rights on the Sheets document.
+- it's easy to get a log of who changed what - just look at the version history on the sheet.

+All of that, you get "for free" with a Google Sheet.

-The C# logic that applies the rules is also fairly easy to understand.
+The C# logic that retrieves and applies the rules is also fairly easy to understand.
 The combination of all of those factors means using Sheets and C# makes for a solution that is more broadly _accessible_ than one based on the combination of OPA and REGO.

 BUT, the architectural model of the solution using OPA would be _exactly the same_ as what I've got here with C# and a Google Sheet.